followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/1 Configuration/onItemReordered.md

 <!--typeFunctionParamName1_field6-->itemIndex<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->number | object<!--/typeFunctionParamType1_field6-->
 <!--typeFunctionParamDescription1_field6-->
 Specifies the current index of the item after reordering.
 In a grouped list, the index represents an object defining the group and item indexes: { group: 0, item: 0 }.
-This field holds the same value as <b>toIndex</b>.
+This field holds the same value as **toIndex**.
 <!--/typeFunctionParamDescription1_field6-->
 <!--typeFunctionParamName1_field7-->fromIndex<!--/typeFunctionParamName1_field7-->
 <!--typeFunctionParamType1_field7-->number<!--/typeFunctionParamType1_field7-->